-- DA Pam 385-61: Toxic Chemical Agent Safety Standards (November 1, 2018) - Installation CAIRA Plan
+- DA Pam 385-61: Toxic Chemical Agent Safety Standards (November 1, 2018) - Installation CIMRA plans and procedures

-Outcome 5: Protection
+OUTCOME 5: PROTECTION

-This outcome includes all activities related to protecting on-post and off-post populations, including vulnerable populations, by making appropriate protective action decisions, activating alert and notification systems, disseminating protective action messages, providing access control and security, activating and operating reception centers and mass care shelters, and coordinating support services for affected populations.
+This outcome includes all activities related to protecting on-post and off-post populations, including vulnerable populations, by making appropriate PADs, activating alert and notification systems (ANS), disseminating protective action messages, providing access control and security, activating and operating reception centers and mass care shelters, and coordinating support services for affected populations.

-Installation Field Installation EOC State/County Field State/County EOC A.5.1.E Make On-post Protective Action Decisions (PADs) C.5.1.E Make Off-post Protective Action Decisions C.5.2.E Select and Approve Protective Action Messages A.5.2.E Activate Onpost Alert and Notification Systems C.5.3.E Activate Off-post Alert and Notification Systems A.5.4.F Evacuate and Secure the Predicted Hazard Area A.5.3.E Direct and Control Protection of the Post Population C.5.4.F Conduct Route Alerting A.5.5.F Control Onpost Population Evacuation C.5.6.F Establish Traffic and Access Control Points C.5.5.E Direct and Control Activation of Access and Traffic Control Points A.5.6.F Assemble, Screen, and Account for the On-post Population C.5.8.F Implement a Protective Action for School(s) and/or Daycare Center(s) C.5.7.E Issue a Protective Action for School(s) and/or Daycare Center(s) A.5.7.F Provide Transportation for Evacuation C.5.10.F Implement a Protective Action for Access and Functional Needs Population C.5.9.E Issue a Protective Action for Access and Functional Needs Population A.5.8.E Coordinate Support Services for the Army Community C.5.12.F Operate a Reception Center C.5.11.E Activate a Reception Center A.5.9.E Coordinate Claims Services for the Affected Population C.5.14.F Operate a Shelter C.5.13.E Activate a Shelter
+Installation Field Installation EOC State/County Field State/County EOC A.5.1.E Make On-post PADs C.5.1.E Make Off-post PADs C.5.2.E Select and Approve Protective Action Messages A.5.2.E Activate On- post ANS C.5.3.E Activate Off-post ANS A.5.4.F Evacuate and Secure the Predicted Hazard Area A.5.3.E Direct and Control Protection of the Post Population C.5.4.F Conduct Route Alerting A.5.5.F Control On- post Population Evacuation C.5.6.F Establish ACPs/TCPs C.5.5.E Direct and Control Activation of ACPs/TCPs A.5.6.F Assemble, Screen, and Account for the On- post Population C.5.8.F Implement a Protective Action for School(s) and/or Daycare Center(s) C.5.7.E Issue a Protective Action for School(s) and/or Daycare Center(s) A.5.7.F Provide Transportation for Evacuation C.5.10.F Implement a Protective Action for Access and Functional Needs Population C.5.9.E Issue a Protective Action for Access and Functional Needs Population A.5.8.E Coordinate Support Services for the Army Community C.5.12.F Operate a Reception Center C.5.11.E Activate a Reception Center A.5.9.E Coordinate Claims Services for the Affected Population C.5.14.F Operate a Shelter C.5.13.E Activate a Shelter

-Task: Make On-post Protective Action Decisions (PADs)
+Task: Make On-post PADs

-Expected Outcomes: Participants make optimum protective action decisions to protect the at-risk populations on post quickly; they make decisions to adjust or cancel PADs as conditions warrant.
+Expected Outcomes: Participants make optimum PADs to protect the at-risk populations on post quickly; they make decisions to adjust or cancel PADs as conditions warrant.

-- 1. Upon receipt of a report of a CAI, a hazard analyst determines: - a.
+- 1. Upon receipt of a report of a CIM, a hazard analyst determines: - a.
 The perimeter of the on-post predicted hazard area, considering current and predicted meteorology; hazard plume plots; - b.
 The potential for aerosol deposition; - c.
 The short-term exposure limit (STEL) risk envelope for chemical workers and unprotected emergency responders; - d.
 Potential explosives fragmentation hazards; - e.
 Preplanned locations for the PDS and EDS; and - f.
 The risk envelope for all at-risk post populations - 2.
 A hazard analyst recommends on-post PADs to an Army official authorized to implement on-post PADs. - 3.
-An authorized Army official considers the advice of the hazard analyst, then decides the appropriate PADs for the on-post population to include persons near the CAI site who are not essential to or associated with the response. - 4.
+An authorized Army official considers the advice of the hazard analyst, then decides the appropriate PADs for the on-post population to include persons near the CIM site who are not essential to or associated with the response. - 4.
 The Incident Commander assesses reports concerning the status of the protection of the at-risk population in the predicted hazard area and makes new or different PADs when reports indicate problems in implementation of protective actions. - 5.
 Hazard analysts and the Incident Commander repeat the above steps when meteorological changes occur or new information about the event becomes available, thus adjusting or cancelling on-post PADs as appropriate.
 This includes recommending the relocation from shelters at times that minimize exposure to infiltrated vapors.

-- 40 CFR 300 - CSEPP Program Guidebook (2019) - CSEPP Shelter-In-Place Protective Action Guide Book (May 2006) - Installation CAIRA Plan and supporting agreements and procedures
+- 40 CFR 300 - CSEPP Program Guidebook (2019) - CSEPP Shelter-In-Place Protective Action Guide Book (May 2006) - Installation CIMRA plans and supporting agreements and procedures